CSE-110-Group-13/cse110-sp24-group13/admin/meetings/041424-kickoff.md

 Tasks
 - Record 10 second intro video - Everyone
 - Format intro videos for group video - Sarah and Video
-- Format team rules to markdown - Venkata
+- Format team working agreement to markdown - Venkata
 - Complete team page - Zeyad
+- Everyone turn in a copy of the Team Working Agreement by Wednesday 4/17/24